Foster Youth

 How to Apply for Financial Aid if You Are a Foster Youth

 Applying for financial aid is free.
-Apply by filing the Free Application for Federal Student Aid (FAFSA)(opens in new window).
-You must complete a new or renewal FAFSA for each academic year for which you will be enrolled.
-When completing the FAFSA, students must include Chico State in the list of schools to which you want your FAFSA information sent.
-Chico State’s Federal School Code is 001146.
+Apply by filing the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
+You must complete a new or renewal FAFSA or CADAA for each academic year that you will be enrolled.
+Don’t forget to add Chico State to your list of schools when you’re filling out the FAFSA or CADAA, so we get your financial aid info.
+Chico State’s School Code is 001146.

 Foster Youth and Types of Aid

-Once you have filled out a FAFSA, our office will use your EFC and other information to determine the amount of financial aid for which you are eligible.
+Once you’ve completed the FAFSA or CADAA, we’ll use your SAI and other information to figure out how much financial aid you qualify for.
 Your financial aid package will be comprised of various types of aid.
 The initial award offer is based on full-time enrollment, which is 12 units per semester for undergraduates.
 Awards may be adjusted for changes in enrollment, residency status, or overawards due to receipt of aid from other sources.
-Be sure to read the full explanation of financial aid policies and procedures when you receive email notification of your award.

 Grants:

-"Gift" aid that is based on need.
-Grants do not have to be repaid.
-For more information on grants please visit the Grants page.
+Grants are based on need and do not have to be repaid.
+For more information on grants please visit our Grants page.

 Federal Grants